Instant Detect

 What it does

 Instant Detect is a wildlife, environment and threat monitoring system designed specifically for conservationists and wildlife rangers.
-Cameras and sensors are deployed across a site and form a local LoRa radio network.
+Cameras are deployed across a site and form a local LoRa radio network, with individual cameras sitting 2–20 km from the Base Station depending on terrain and line of sight.
 A single Base Station relays all data via Iridium satellite to the cloud — so even from somewhere truly remote, images and alerts reach you the same day.

 On-device AI: the unique advantage